verrazzano/docs/content/en/docs/applications/workloads/coherence/coherence.md

 cluster, which is subsequently processed by the Coherence operator, resulting in a new cluster.
 After a cluster is created, the Coherence operator will monitor the Coherence resource to reconcile the state of the cluster.
-You can add a new Coherence workload to a running application, or remove an existing workload, by modifying the `ApplicationConfiguration` resource and adding or removing the Coherence component.
+You can add a new Coherence workload to a running application, or remove an existing workload, by modifying the `ApplicationConfiguration` resource, and adding or removing the Coherence component.

 #### Scaling
 Scaling a Coherence cluster is done by modifying the replicas field in the `Component` resource.
 Verrazzano